tidyverse/tidyverse.org/content/blog/performant-code/index.md

 ### vctrs

 The problems I commonly solve---and possibly you as well, as a reader of this post---often involve lots of dplyr and tidyr.
-When profiling the tidymodels, I've come across many places in our packages where calls to dplyr and tidyr took more time than I'd like them to, but had a lot to learn about how to speed up those operations. *Enter the vctrs package!*
+When profiling the tidymodels packages, I've come across many places where calls to dplyr and tidyr took more time than I'd like them to, but had a lot to learn about how to speed up those operations. *Enter the vctrs package!*

 <div class="highlight">